conchoecia/yabtap/README.md

-# BATs - Bulk Assembly of Transcriptomes
+# yabtap - Yet another bulk transcriptome assembly pipeline

 This snakemake pipeline is useful for managing transcriptome assemblies over many sequencing runs.
 It takes a config file defining the samples, the libraries that belong to those samples, and any associated metadata.